kalkidantad/Simple-Authorization---ExpressJs/README.md

 Profile Access: The /profile route is protected by the verifyToken middleware, allowing users to access their profile information if they provide a valid access token.

-Token Refresh: The /token route allows users to obtain a new access token using a valid refresh token, extending their session without needing to log in again.